Working from home permanently: the employment law options

 Woman working at desk at home

-You'll first need to make sure that your employees will consent to work from home on a permanent basis.
-It may be easier to seek agreement if they are already working from home temporarily because of COVID-19.
-Anecdotally, it seems that many middle-aged employees who are established in their careers may be keener on home working than younger colleagues.
+Hopefully, your employees will agree by consent to work from home on a permanent basis.
+It may be easier to seek agreement if they already been working from home since Covid-19.

 Assuming it makes commercial sense, you will then need to consider the legal practicalities.